Onlykh/MailVault-MX-SMTP-CHECKER/README.md

 ## How It Works

-Email Verifier uses a multi-stage verification process:
+MailVault MX-SMTP CHECKER uses a multi-stage verification process:

 1. **Format Validation**: Checks if the email follows standard format using regex
 2. **Domain Checking**: Extracts and verifies the email domain